builtmighty/.github/README.md

 ---

 ## Triggers
-Linting occurs automatically when a pull request is opened from a `feature/branch` into a `rc/x.x.x` branch OR from a `rc/x.x.x` into `main/prod/production`.
+Linting occurs automatically when a pull request is opened from a `feature/branch` into an `rc/x.x.x` branch OR from an `rc/x.x.x` into `main/prod/production`.

-Deployments to staging occur after a pull request is merged from a `feature/branch` into a `rc/x.x.x` branch.
+Deployments to staging occur after a pull request is merged from a `feature/branch` into an `rc/x.x.x` branch.
 Production deployments happen when a new release is **published**.

 ## Additional Resources